fabrigeas/HTML5OverAdobeFlash/README.md

 ## Acknowledgments

-First and foremost, I must thank my thesis supervisors, Prof. Dr. Bernd Ruhland, for the support, patience, understanding, availability, efforts and without who’s assistance and dedicated involvement in every step throughout the process, this paper would have never been accomplished.
+First and foremost, I must thank my thesis supervisors, Prof. Dr. Bernd Ruhland, for the support, patience, understanding, availability, efforts and without whoï¿½s assistance and dedicated involvement in every step throughout the process, this paper would have never been accomplished.
 Thank you very much for your being patient, available understanding and